GhostFire90/TeachingC/Explanations/Basic Printf.md

-`printf` is one of the most important functions included in C. Its, as it is named, prints stuff to the screen.
+`printf` is one of the most important functions included in C. Its, as it is named, prints stuff to the screen. `#include <stdio.h>` is *required* before your main function, we will cover what this does and why in [Includes](<./../Ideas/Includes.md>)

 ```c
 int main(void){
 	printf("Hello World!");